ovaxio/devicez/Readme.md

-# browserz
+# DeviceZ

-  Some test in browser
+  Some test about your device

 ## Installation

   Install with [component(1)](http://component.io):

-    $ component install ovaxio/browserz
+    $ component install ovaxio/devicez

 ## API